Portrait photograph of Professor Keith Ward

-About Keith Ward
+About

 There are a number of Keith Wards on the internet, and they are not all me.
 To identify myself, I propose to call myself ‘Professor Keith Ward’, as I think I am the only one of those.

-As my cv shows, I have been an academic virtually all my working life, teaching philosophy, theology, and religious studies at various times.
+As my CV shows, I have been an academic virtually all my working life, teaching philosophy, theology, and religious studies at various times.
 So I am an academic, with all the shortcomings that implies.
-I am interested in intellectual problems, in arguments and theories, and I depend on other people for finding out facts.
+I am interested in intellectual problems, in arguments and theories, and I largely depend on other people for finding out facts.

 That gives an idea of who I am, and explains why my books fall into three main classes – philosophy, religion, and Christian theology.
 Virtually all my books have been, rather selfishly, ways of working out what I believe, but they have also responded to particular situations which have in my view shown misunderstandings of the sort of philosophy and religion I adhere to – and those misunderstandings are legion, and growing (which is why I have written so many books)!